Genetics and Teen Drug Abuse

 Is Drug Addiction Hereditary?

-Teen addiction is a psychological illness that spawns from a variety of influences, both internal and external.
+Addiction is a psychological illness that spawns from a variety of influences, both internal and external.
 While not every teen who develops a substance problem has a family history of drug use, there are so-called “addictive genes.”
 Children whose immediate family members have these genes are more susceptible to fall into dangerous patterns of substance use.

 Studies show that around 50% of a child’s risk of lifetime addiction is linked to their genes.
-Causes of teen drug abuse are often a combination of inherited genes, environmental circumstances, and life experiences.
+Causes of drug abuse are often a combination of inherited genes, environmental circumstances, and life experiences.
 A child isn’t necessarily predestined to be an addict based on his or her DNA — but genetics can influence their attitudes towards high-risk behavior and their ability or inability to stop once they start experimenting with drugs or alcohol.

 How Family Influences Teen Drug Use

 For millions of young people, life at home is far from perfect.
 Many parents have a less-than-satisfactory relationship with their kids.
 They may be neglectful, abusive or absent altogether — kids who grow up with adopted parents or single parents can have a difficult time coping with their reality.